 While turban squash may look like it came out of a sci-fi product, this Turkish squash is a native species to Central and North America.

 The squash is said to have a nutty flavor and is commonly found ripe when the skin turns deep orange.
-You will find turban squash served widely in soup or stew.
+You will find turban squash served widely in casseroles, chilis, salads, curries, pasta dishes, or stew.

 17. Turnip

-Turnip is a root-type vegetable that often grows in mild climate areas.
+Turnip is a root-type vegetable of the Brassica Rapa species that often grows in mild climate areas.
 Despite being underground, the root displays a white and purple color.

 Young turnips can be consumed raw.
 If you know the right ways to preserve your turnip, its flavor will remain sweet and a bit spicy.
-When cooked, turnips will have a nuttier or earthy flavor and are usually served in a soup.
+Once cooked, they have a milder flavor, similar to potatoes.

 18. Triticale